 It may not seem like a taxi driver is charging you an outrageous fee, but he or she could be cheating you out of money.
 Taxi drivers can easily take advantage of susceptible travelers who have no clue what it costs to travel from point A to point B. An unscrupulous driver might follow a circuitous route, charge the wrong meter rate, or even worse, charge you a fee for phony tolls or carrying your luggage.

-How to avoid the fee — Research common fares taxi drivers charge to get to popular destinations.
+How to avoid the fees: Research common fares taxi drivers charge to get to popular destinations.
 Use your smartphone’s GPS to map the route and track your progress.
 Let the driver know if there are certain roads you think he or she should take.

 Have you ever rented a car for what you thought would be a cheap price, but then ended up paying double?
 Some car rental companies only advertise the base rate of a car rental, but don’t include fees for getting things like GPS or include taxes (which can vary according to your location).

-How to avoid the fees — Rent your car through a company that discloses all of its fees and avoid pressure from the salesman to buy extras that you don’t need.
+How to avoid the fees: Rent your car through a company that discloses all of its fees and avoid pressure from the salesman to buy extras that you don’t need.
 It might be beneficial for you to pay for as much of your car rental up front, as opposed to paying at the counter - this way it'll be harder for extra fees to be added on last minute that you were unaware of.

 Of course, you’ll be charged a fee for exchanging money if you travel abroad.
 Some places offer better rates than others.
 You can exchange money at an airport kiosk, bring along a traveler’s check, use an international ATM, or swipe your credit card.
 Be careful because some methods for exchanging currency can cost a lot of money in the form of fees.
 Credit cards can levy big surcharges if you swipe abroad.
 And your bank might also charge a big fee for withdrawing money at a bank not within its network.